Seeding with Costly Network Information

-Note that our definition of $\Gamma_{\rho}$ in \eqref{eq:SamplingNodes} is in terms of $\phi(v,\mathcal{S})$.
-The latter can only be computed given the knowledge of the entire graph.
-However, with only partial network information we need to replace $\phi(v,\mathcal{S})$ by a proper estimate.
-To this end, we sample the graph edges through a probing procedure.
-Consider the $n\rho$ initial nodes in ${\mathcal{V}}_{\rho}$.
+Note that our definition of $\Gamma_{\rho}$ in \eqref{eq:SamplingNodes} is in terms of $\phi(v,\mathcal{S})$, which can only be computed given the knowledge of the entire graph.
+However, when access to graph information is restricted (network information is made available only through edge queries) we need to replace $\phi(v,\mathcal{S})$ by a proper estimate.
+To this end, we sample the graph edges through the probing procedure introduced in Section \ref{sec:notation_set_up}.
+Consider the $\lceil\normalcolor n\rho \rceil\normalcolor$ initial nodes in ${\mathcal{V}}_{\rho}$.
 For each initial node, we probe its neighborhood, keeping the edges with probability $p$.
-We then proceed to probe the neighborhoods of the revealed nodes, etc. We never probe a node more than once and each edge receives at most one chance of being sampled.
+We then proceed to probe the neighborhoods of the revealed nodes, etc. We never probe a node more than once, and each edge receives at most one chance of being sampled.
 The probing stops after a finite number of steps (bounded by $n$).
 We repeat this probing procedure $T$ times and obtain $T$ subsampled graphs that we denote by $\mathcal{G}^{(1)}_{\rho}, \ldots, \mathcal{G}^{(T)}_{\rho}$.